The Healing Power of Music

 It can be good or bad medicine

-For it to cure diseases, the appropriate selections must be played.
+The appropriate selections must be played for music to cure diseases.
 “Inappropriate music may lead to disease,” Shu Rong said.

-Music of the same frequency can resonate with human organs; that of different frequencies may disturb human organs.
-In traditional Chinese medicine, disharmonious sounds and noise can make people uncomfortable and affect the health of internal organs, such as the liver and kidney.
+Music of the same frequency can resonate with human organs; music of different frequencies may disturb them.
+In traditional Chinese medicine, disharmonious sounds and noise can make people uncomfortable and affect the health of internal organs, such as the liver and kidneys.

-On the other hand, whether it is beneficial to the human body depends on using the five tones and whether the composer and performer are pure or not, and whether they have good character and morality.
-Some bad music will cause diseases in the body and even lead to the country’s decline.
+On the other hand, whether music is beneficial to the human body depends on using the five tones, whether the composer and performer are pure or not, and whether they have good character and morality.
+Some bad music can cause diseases and even lead to the country’s decline.

 Zheng Xuan’s Book of Rites Notes records that during the Spring and Autumn Period (770 B.C.-403 B.C.), in the state of Jin, Duke Ping hosted a banquet for Duke Ling of the state of Wei.
 Duke Ling asked the musicians to play something to cheer him up.